19 April 2025

 The Perpetuity of the Pattern

 Across the saga a pattern repeats.
 Power centralizes.
 Systems harden.
 Control is attempted through politics, religion, economics, genetics, or vision.
-Unintended consequences follow.
+Unintended consequences inevitably follow.
 Collapse or revolt arrives.
-New systems rise with old flaws embedded in fresh skin.
+New systems rise with old flaws embedded deeply in fresh skin.

 From the Padishah Emperors to Muad’Dib, from the Golden Path to the Sisterhood’s design and the Honored Matres’ blitz, Herbert suggests that the danger of concentrated power is perennial.
 The problem is systemic.
-Stability is an interlude.
+Stability is an illusion, a temporary interlude.
 Change is the rule, often violent and chaotic, born from the hubris of those who promise permanent order.

 dune messiah film concepts themes